Evidence that Planets in the Radius Gap Do Not Resemble Their Neighbors: Discussion

+Planets near the radius valley (1.5-2$R_{\oplus}$) in these simulations have undergone multiple late-stage mergers with neighboring planets, leading to their anomalous radii and wider spacing from their neighbors.
+It is to be expected from this work that planets near the radius valley exhibit typically higher mutual Hill spacing, with eccentricity increasing dependent upon the number of giant impacts experienced by the planet.
+We see some supporting evidence for increased mutual Hill spacing among planets that experienced a giant impact: they tend to possess average mutual Hill spacing closer to 30, as compared to the typical 20 (consistent with \citealt{Weiss2018}).

+From a cursory consideration of \cite{Chance_2022}, which focused specifically on the demographics of radius valley planets, we can predict that they ought to possess both high mutual Hill spacing and eccentricity.
+With respect to the former, we argue there is some observable supporting evidence for this phenomenon, given the dearth of close-in neighbors to valley planets \textit{not} in an MMR found in this study and the increase in gap complexity for radius valley planets found in \cite{rice_distribution_2024}.
+With respect to the latter, recent work by \citet{gilbert_planets_2025} provides supporting evidence: they find that planets residing in the radius valley exhibit systematically higher eccentricities than their neighbors, consistent with expectations from late-stage giant impacts.

-If indeed eccentricities for planets in the radius gap are slightly higher (see e.g. Figure \ref{fig:simulations}), the pile-up in resonance is perhaps consistent: such resonances might either (1) provide the gravitational perturbations needed to maintain their eccentricity over long timescales (see e.g. \citealt{peale_orbital_1976}) or simply (2) be the only surviving configurations if the eccentricity is high enough to threaten orbit-crossing.
+If indeed eccentricities for planets in the radius valley are higher, the pile-up in resonance is perhaps consistent: such resonances might either (1) provide the gravitational perturbations needed to maintain their eccentricity over long timescales (see e.g. \citealt{peale_orbital_1976}) or simply (2) be the only surviving configurations if the eccentricity is high enough to threaten orbit-crossing.
 Generally speaking, therefore, the more eccentric the planets of a system are, the more likely they will be in resonance \citep{bailey_period_2022}.